ochoalopes/exprengine/README.md

 ### Additional Methods

-In addition to the basic expression evaluation functionality, the expressionService library provides the following methods:
+In addition to the basic expression evaluation functionality, the ExprEngine library provides the following methods:

 - `bool ValidateExpression(string expression)`: Validates the syntax and structure of an expression.